neve-linux/neveports/README.md

 you have.

-If you want access to local `-dbg` packages, you will also want to add the `debug` sub-repositories, e.g. `/home/user/cports/packages/main/debug`.
+If you want access to local `-dbg` packages, you will also want to add the `debug` sub-repositories, e.g. `/home/user/nports/packages/main/debug`.

 You will also want to drop your signing public key in `/etc/apk/keys`.
-The key can be located in `etc/keys` in the `cports` directory, with the `.pub` extension (do not put in the private key).
+The key can be located in `etc/keys` in the `nports` directory, with the `.pub` extension (do not put in the private key).

 ### Pinning the repositories

 You might also want to pin the local repository.
 This will effectively make `apk` prefer your pinned repository even if a newer version if available in remote repos.
-This is done by adding a prefix such as `@cports` before the repository line, e.g. `@cports /home/user/cports/packages/main`.
-Then you can install things from the repository like `apk add foo@cports`.
+This is done by adding a prefix such as `@nports` before the repository line, e.g. `@nports /home/user/nports/packages/main`.
+Then you can install things from the repository like `apk add foo@nports`.
 If you just `apk add foo`, the tagged repositories will be ignored.

 Note that dependencies of packages from pinned repositories will still be pulled